nathanielshak/advancedprogramming/Lesson5/README.md

-# Lesson 5: Searching and and Introduction to Algorithmic Analysis
+# Lesson 5: Searching and an Introduction to Algorithmic Analysis

 **To start this lesson, students should:**